Ukraine Hosts Talks With Security Allies In Kyiv

 Zelensky has shuffled his cabinet ahead of the January 6 summit in France.

-He announced on Friday that he offered the defense ministry to his 34-year-old minister of digital transformation, Mikhailo Fedorov.
+He announced on Friday that he offered the defence ministry to his 34-year-old minister of digital transformation, Mikhailo Fedorov.

 Zelensky also recently named Ukrainian military intelligence chief Kyrylo Budanov to head his presidential office.